ddjidel/VlocityAPIClientNewtonsoft/README.md

 ### Update the Program.cs file
 #### 1 - The "GetOAuthToken" method is generic and will work for any Salesforce REST API call, standard or Vlocity
 #### 2 - Create your own method to call the API you want to use, using the "CreateMoveOrder" method as an example.
 Thie example calls an Integration Procedure but any Vlocity API can be called using the same logic.
 Refer to the Vlocity documentation.
+## Remark
-## Remark: Setting the Security Protocol (lines 52 & 65) is mandatory since Salesforce has disabled TLS 1.0 support which is the default for .NET Framework up to 4.6
+### Setting the Security Protocol (lines 52 & 65) is mandatory since Salesforce has disabled TLS 1.0 support which is the default for .NET Framework up to 4.6